 The air conditioner drain pan is located below the evaporator coils.
 Humidity from the air condenses on the evaporator coils and then drips down into the pan.

 A central air conditioner is normally mounted in a chamber of the furnace above the furnace blower and combustion chamber.
 The unit's evaporator coils are located here, and directly underneath those coils is the drain pan.

 The moisture that the air conditioning unit removes from the humid interior air condenses on the evaporator coils and drips into the pan.
 It keeps the water from dripping all over the mechanical parts of the HVAC system, which prevents major problems.
 A pipe normally runs from this pan, leading downward to a floor drain.
 The condensation drains through the floor and eventually flows to the outside.

 Unlike a central air conditioner, a room air conditioner, such as a unit installed within a window, has both an evaporator pan and a condenser pan for the moisture removed from the air.
 A room air conditioner contains both the evaporator and the condenser in its shell, unlike a central unit where the condenser is outside.

 The evaporator coils are normally located directly behind the room air conditioner's front grille.
 The water collects in the pan underneath those coils, and then drains through a tube toward the back of the unit into the condenser pan.
 From there, the water drains out the back of the air conditioner through a hole or a tube.

 How the Water Forms

-The moisture floating around within the humid room air is, of course, invisible.
+Every room has some level of humidity, which is the moisture level in the air.
 Once this moisture encounters the evaporator coils inside a central or room air conditioner, it condenses and transforms into liquid form.
 This liquid collects on the evaporator coils and eventually drips off, falling into the pan.
 This process allows the cooler, less humid air to flow out of the air conditioner and into the room.